Degenerate higher-order scalar-tensor theories in metric-affine gravity: Conclusions

 These results can be placed in the context of previous works on scalar-tensor and curvature-based extensions of gravity in metric-affine geometry.
 Earlier analyses of Palatini scalar-tensor and Ricci-based theories \cite{Sotiriou:2006qn,Olmo:2011uz,Harko:2011nh,Capozziello:2015lza,Afonso:2017aci,Barrientos:2018cnx,Jarv:2018bgs}, derivative couplings and scalar-nonmetricity models \cite{Jarv:2018bgs,Galtsov:2018xuc,Runkla:2018xrv}, and metric-affine versions of selected Horndeski and Galileon interactions \cite{Aoki:2018lwx,Aoki:2019rvi} demonstrate that torsion, nonmetricity, and an independent connection can influence scalar dynamics.
 However, these studies typically focus on restricted operator subsets or symmetry-motivated constructions, and do not perform a DHOST degeneracy analysis of the full quadratic scalar-tensor sector.

-Quadratic torsion and nonmetricity invariants have also been systematically explored in general metric-affine gravity, from early gauge-theoretic formulations \cite{Hehl:1994ue} to recent analyses of quadratic MAG theories that explicitly solve the connection equations and investigate their dynamics \cite{Vitagliano:2010sr,Vitagliano:2013rna,Iosifidis:2018zwo,BeltranJimenez:2019acz,Iosifidis:2021tvx,Iosifidis:2021bad,Iosifidis:2021fnq,Iosifidis:2024bsq}.
+Quadratic torsion and nonmetricity invariants have also been systematically explored in general metric-affine gravity, from early gauge-theoretic formulations \cite{Hehl:1994ue} to recent analyses of quadratic MAG theories that explicitly solve the connection equations and investigate their dynamics \cite{Vitagliano:2010sr,Vitagliano:2013rna,Iosifidis:2018zwo,BeltranJimenez:2019acz,Iosifidis:2021tvx,Iosifidis:2021bad,Iosifidis:2021fnq,Iosifidis:2024bsq,Katsoulas:2025mcu}.
 While these works classify broad families of quadratic distortion invariants and study their phenomenology, they do not couple the connection to a scalar field in the DHOST framework or impose degeneracy conditions that eliminate the Ostrogradski mode.
-By contrast, our analysis begins with the fully general quadratic Palatini scalar-tensor action, solves the connection equation exactly, and enforces the DHOST degeneracy relations, thereby identifying the complete degenerate Palatini sector.
+By contrast, our analysis begins with the quadratic Palatini scalar-tensor action obtained as the metric-affine completion of quadratic metric DHOST theories, solves the connection equation of motion exactly, and enforces the DHOST degeneracy relations, thereby identifying the complete degenerate Palatini sector.

 Unlike projectively invariant scalar-tensor constructions \cite{Aoki:2018lwx,Aoki:2019rvi}, the action considered here is not projectively invariant, since $\phi_{\alpha\beta}=\nabla_\alpha\nabla_\beta\phi$ transforms nontrivially under projective shifts.
 This does not pose a difficulty: the connection equation is purely algebraic, so the projective mode does not propagate and can be integrated out.
 In our framework it is the DHOST degeneracy conditions, not projective symmetry, that ensure the correct number of propagating degrees of freedom.
 This establishes a clear correspondence between the metric and Palatini formulations and explains how the complete Palatini analogue of Class Ia emerges.